-All of these games are similar enough to be cross-compatible, but each one has its own quirks and small differences that can trip a Referee up if he's not paying attention.
+All of these games are similar enough to be cross-compatible, but each one has its own quirks and small differences that can trip you up if you're not paying attention.

 General Concerns

 Most of the differences between Weird Fantasy Role-Playing and similar games are in the process of play.
 Encumbrance, spell casting, saving throws, initiative, and so much more are different than other games, sometimes to the point where entire subsystems have been completely replaced.
 However, this causes no compatibility problems.
 Simply use the Weird Fantasy Role-Playing rules and adventures will not suffer for it.